DeMongton/pubsub-express/README.md

 # pubsub-express

-pub-sub express is a lite implementation of the publish/subscribe pattern written in Express.
+pub-sub express is a lite implementation of the publish/subscribe model written in Express.

 ## Prerequisite